h15200/notes/kafka_and_confluent.md

 - physical cluster is a traditional kafka cluster (non cloud)
 - logical cluster is the cloud native version of a kafka cluster that leverages cloud scaling

+### Streams

+- stream == message == topic
+- within ONE stream:
   - a `topic` is the name of the stream
-- a `kafka cluster` (the smallest unit of kafka) can be thought of as the producer or consumer server itself.
+  - a `partition` can be thought of as substreams
-- a `partition` is how how many clusters you want a topic to be on
+  - `producer/consumer` the author or reader of a stream
   - zookeeper (before v3) or `kraft` is the leader election algo that keeps track of all partitions/clusters within a topic

 ### Kafka data model Confluent Cloud org